Gorkaelpro59/hell-main/README.md

--- Ensure LocalPlayer and Character exist local Players = game:GetService("Players") local player = Players.LocalPlayer
+-- Ensure LocalPlayer and Character exist local Players = game:GetService("Players") local RunService = game:GetService("RunService")
+local ReplicatedStorage = game:GetService("ReplicatedStorage")
+local VirtualInputManager = game:GetService("VirtualInputManager")
+local UserInputService = game:GetService("UserInputService")
+local VirtualUser = game:GetService("VirtualUser") -- Added for Anti-AFK

+local player = Players.LocalPlayer
 if not player then
-    -- Wait for the player object if it's not immediately available Players.PlayerAdded:Wait()
-    player = Players.LocalPlayer
-    if not player then
-        error("LocalPlayer could not be found!")
+    error("LocalPlayer not found!")
 end
-end

 if not player.Character then
     player.CharacterAdded:Wait()
 end
-local character = player.Character -- Store character reference

--- Wait for HumanoidRootPart to be available local function getHumanoidRootPart(char)
+-- Wait for HumanoidRootPart to be available local function getHumanoidRootPart(character)
-    if not char then return nil end -- Add check if character is nil local hrp = char:FindFirstChild("HumanoidRootPart")
+    if not character then return nil end -- Added check local hrp = character:FindFirstChild("HumanoidRootPart")
     if not hrp then
-        -- Use a timeout for WaitForChild to prevent infinite yields hrp = char:WaitForChild("HumanoidRootPart", 15)
+        -- Use WaitForChild with a timeout to prevent infinite yields hrp = character:WaitForChild("HumanoidRootPart", 10)
     end
     return hrp
 end

 -- Dummy definition for gettool if it doesn't exist to prevent nil errors.
--- Ensure gettool is defined in the global environment or replace this dummy if typeof(gettool) ~= "function" then
+-- Assuming gettool might be provided by the execution environment or library if not gettool then
     gettool = function()
         -- This is a placeholder.
 The actual implementation should be provided elsewhere.
-        -- warn("gettool() is not defined, using placeholder.") end end
+        -- warn("gettool function is not defined, using placeholder.") end end

--- Global flag for fast rebirth local fastRebirth = false
+-- Global flag for fast rebirth local fastRebirth = false getgenv().autoFarm = false -- Initialize autoFarm in getgenv _G.RepOP = false -- Initialize RepOP global

 -- Library loading and whitelist check local success, library = pcall(function()
+    local rawLib = game:HttpGet("https://pastebin.com/raw/Abg3RkND", true)
+    if not rawLib or rawLib == "" then return nil, "Failed to fetch library code or it was empty." end
+    local loadedFunc, err = loadstring(rawLib)
+    if not loadedFunc then
+        return nil, "Failed to load library string: " .. tostring(err) end
-    return loadstring(game:HttpGet("https://pastebin.com/raw/Abg3RkND", true))()
+    return loadedFunc()
 end)

 if not success then
-    error("Error al cargar la biblioteca: " .. tostring(library))
+    error("Error during library loading: " .. tostring(library)) -- library contains the error message here
 elseif not library then
-    error("La biblioteca cargada es nil.") end
+    error("The loaded library is nil.") end

+-- Check if essential library functions exist if typeof(library) ~= "table" or not library.AddWindow then
+     error("Loaded library is not valid or missing AddWindow method.") end

 local window = library:AddWindow("HELL clan Script by darkiller", { main_color = Color3.fromRGB(41, 74, 122), min_size = Vector2.new(600, 550), can_resize = false })
+if not window or not window.AddTab then
+    error("Failed to create window or window is missing AddTab method.") end

 -- Whitelist system using usernames local whitelist = {